cllopes/reactathon/material/3_redux/1_redux_basics/readme.md

 1. Single Source of Truth

-Your applications entirely state is stored within a `single object tree` within a single centralized `store`
+    Your applications entire state is stored as a `single object tree` within a single centralized `store`

 2. Store is **Read Only**

-State is only changed in response to dispatch action that describes exactly what happened.
+    State is only changed in response to dispatched action that describes exactly what happened

 3. Changes are made with **Pure** Functions

-The reducers that modify the state must be **pure** functions -- that is that take in a the previous state, return a new state but do not make any modification to the previous state.
+    The reducers that modify the state must be **pure** functions -- that is they take in a the previous state, return a new state but do not make any modification to the previous state.

 1. [Actions](actions.md)